 Meghann Michalsky is an independent Dance Artist working in Calgary, Alberta.

-With the strength of her performance quality Ms. Michalsky was selected for the Lab Emerging Artist Program, where she performed with the Dance Action Lab (2016).
-She also danced in Physic/Alchemy (2018), both featuring works by mid-career and mature choreographers, produced by Dancers’ Studio West.
-Michalsky has been seen performing for an array of individual artists and companies, including Peggy Baker Dance Projects, Davida Monk, Michele Moss, kloetzel&co, Cloudsway Dance Theatre, Dancing Monkey Laboratories, and J-Sik Movements, amongst others.
-She has also participated in Sasha Ivanochko (2018), Linnea Swan (2018), Pam Tzeng (2017 & 2018) and Marynia Fekecz (2018) in studio choreographic research.
+Michalsky has worked for an array of individual artists and companies, including Dancers' Studio West - Lab Emerging Artist Program (2016) & Physic/Alchemy (2018), Peggy Baker Dance Projects, Davida Monk, Michele Moss, kloetzel&co, Cloudsway Dance Theatre, Dancing Monkey Laboratories, and J-Sik Movements, amongst others.
+She has also participated in choreographic research processes with Sasha Ivanochko, Linnea Swan, Pam Tzeng and Marynia Fekecz.

-As a choreographer, Michalsky is inspired by cinema.
+Michalsky is inspired by cinema.
 She seeks to construct an immersive cinematic-like experience through Contemporary Dance; She does this by combining and collaborating with thematic and multi-disciplinary approaches.
 Michalsky is adamant about layering her work with multiple perspectives to create a captivating interplay between simplicity and complexity.
 Within this approach, she searches for an intricacy throughout her total composition that holds attention by unfolding the narrative in diverse ways.

 Currently, her work focuses on primal movement aesthetics, exploring the power of the female body through a state of nature (not tamed or domesticated).